 Provider: League of United Latin American Citizens

 Requirements: Must be a college sophomore or junior enrolled full-time in an accredited college or university.
 Applications must be at least 18 years of age or older.
 Must have a cumulative grade point average of at least 3.0 on a 4.0 scale or the equivalent.
 U. S. Citizen or Legal Permanent Resident.
 Must have an interest in the media and entertainment industry; all majors are welcome.
-Please visit the scholarship website for more information.

 The NBCUniversal/LNESC Scholarship helps fund the education of undergraduate Latino students pursuing a degree in the media and entertainment industry.
 The scholarship is divided into two disbursements of $2,500 for the fall and spring.

 Requirements: Must be a U.S. citizen, plan to pursue careers in the atmospheric or related oceanic and hydrologic sciences, GPA of 3.0 on a 4.0 scale.